What is tuberculosis?

 How is TB caught?

-The most common way of catching TB is to be in contact with an adult who has TB of the lungs (pulmonary TB) and is coughing.
+The most common way of catching the infection is through close contact with an adult who has TB of the lungs (pulmonary TB) and is coughing.

-Children with TB do not usually spread TB to other children or to adults.
-Children catch TB from adults.
+Children with TB rarely spread the bacterium to other children or to adults.

 What happens if children catch TB?

 Some children can catch TB infection but stay completely well (asymptomatic).
 This is called latent TB infection (latent means hidden).
 Some children become unwell, but disease may take months or years to develop.
 It is only the children who become unwell with TB that have active TB disease.
 Young children are at high risk to develop TB disease, most commonly within a few months after TB exposure/infection.

 TB disease usually involves the lungs (pulmonary TB) or the lymph nodes in the chest, which can be seen on a chest x-ray.
 However, TB can affect any organ in the body and other common sites include the lymph nodes in the neck (TB cervical lymph-adenitis), the bones (TB osteomyelitis), or most severely the membranes around the brain (TB meningitis).